-A lot of sunscreen is heavy and oily.
+A lot of sunscreens are heavy and oily.
 These can contribute to breakouts and shine during the summer months.
-You can switch over to a water based or gel based sunscreen.
+You can switch over to a water-based or gel-based sunscreen.
 Also wherever and whenever possible use a cap or cover your face with a kerchief or dupatta.

-Save your skin : Sunny days makes your skin pigment uneven, consequently the skin that gets extra exposure to sun becomes dark and patchy.
+Save your skin: Sunny days make your skin pigment uneven, consequently, the skin that gets extra exposure to the sun becomes dark and patchy.
 Once patches set in, it’s very hard to remove them.
 So apply some soothing creams over your skin daily or apply cold compresses whenever you come back home.
 Do not miss out on your sunscreen.

 The lactic acid in curd is calming and soothing for the skin.